hettel/CaseStudy_kMeans/README.md

 4. Improve the loading of the pre images
 5. Improve the k-means calculation time by using parallel Streams.
 Introduce appropriate user defined collectors
 6. Decouple the upload request from the JavaFX thread
-7. Build in timeout constraints for the upload process
+7. Build-in timeout constraints for the upload process

 All changes can be made in the classes `kmeans.KMeans.java` and `app.ui.UIController.java`